Countries are increasingly vulnerable to natural hazards, and when disasters strike millions of people are driven deeper into poverty.

 Climate change threatens to push an additional 100 million people into extreme poverty by 2030, and 720 million more by 2050 unless something is done.

-Natural disasters are usually predictable.
+Disasters are usually predictable.
 We may not know exactly when an earthquake or epidemic will happen, but we do know the likelihood of it occurring in a particular country.
 We also know what the likely consequences would be, and what could be done about them.

 INSURANCE FOR CLIMATE ADAPTATION: OPPORTUNITIES AND LIMITATIONS